 Prior to joining Boeing Global Services, Floyd served as vice president of Services Strategy and Business Development for Boeing Commercial Airplanes, leading strategic planning and business development for Commercial Aviation Services, which transitioned into Global Services.

-Prior to his tenure in Commercial Aviation Services, he was director of Strategy and Business Integration in the Boeing France office, and director of Strategy and Business Development for Homeland Security and Services for Boeing’s defense business.
+Previously, Floyd served as vice president of Fleet Services for Commercial Aviation Services, vice president of Freighter Conversions and director of Aviation Information Services.
+He also spent time as the director of Strategy and Business Integration in the Boeing France office, and as director of Strategy and Business Development for Homeland Security and Services for Boeing’s defense business.

-Since joining Boeing in 1982, Floyd has served as chief engineer for Airplane Safety and Continued Airworthiness, a leader on the Airplane Creation Process Strategy team, test manager on the 747X development program, and test director on the 777.
-Floyd has also held IDS assignments on the YF-22A, F-22, B-52, B-1, AWACS and X-33/Reusable Launch System programs.
+Floyd has also served as chief engineer for Airplane Safety and Continued Airworthiness, test manager on the 747X development program, and test director on the 777.
+He has also held assignments on the YF-22A, F-22, B-52, B-1, AWACS and X-33/Reusable Launch System programs.

 Floyd earned a bachelor's degree in Mechanical Engineering from Kansas State University and a master’s degree in Systems Management from the University of Southern California.